 The DPhil programme enables you to acquire the research skills necessary to complete a substantial piece of original research.
 You will work under the guidance of a supervisor who is a specialist in their subject.
 In cases where two areas of expertise are essential, joint supervision will be arranged.
 We will also work with you in developing the skills you will need to transition to academic and non-academic careers with our partners in the Oxford University Careers Service.

 Many doctoral students go on to take up academic positions in the UK and overseas.
 Other graduate destinations include teaching, journalism, law, publishing and the civil service.

-Changes to the course
+Changes to this course and your supervision

 The University will seek to deliver this course in accordance with the description set out in this course page.
 However, there may be situations in which it is desirable or necessary for the University to make changes in course provision, either before or after registration.
 The safety of students, staff and visitors is paramount and major changes to delivery or services may have to be made in circumstances of a pandemic, epidemic or local health emergency.
 In addition, in certain circumstances, for example due to visa difficulties or because the health needs of students cannot be met, it may be necessary to make adjustments to course requirements for international study.

-Entry requirements for entry in 2017-18
+Entry requirements for entry in 2024-25

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in the relevant modern language for their proposed study, or a similar course of academic study with substantial course components in the area of modern language to be studied.
+The qualifications above should be achieved in the relevant modern language for their proposed study, or a similar course of academic study with substantial course components in the area of the modern language to be studied.

 For applicants with a degree from the USA, the minimum GPA sought is 3.75 out of 4.0.

 No Graduate Record Examination (GRE) or GMAT scores are sought.